fehu/schedule-negotiation/docs/MessageFlowDetailed.md

 gets applied where this partial function is not defined.
 </blockquote>

-It is used widely used on the diagram.
+It is widely used on the diagram.

 Terminology
 -----------